Roman Empire, Dacia, M. Brutus, AV Stater, so-called "Koson-Stater" (50-29BC)

 Literature references: 8 Erasmus, trans.
 R.A.B.
 Mynors (1988).
 Collected Works of Erasmus vol. 8: Letters 1122 to 1251, 1520 to 1521.
 Toronto: University of Toronto Press.
 P. 37.) and Stephanus Zamosius (István Szamosközy) in 1593 (Zamosius, Stephanus (1593).
 Analecta lapidum vetustorum et nonnullarum in Dacia antiquitatum.
 S. 101-2.)

-You will receive the Koson stater in a premium case with a certificate of authenticity and a brochure.
+You will receive the Koson stater in a premium case with a certificate of authenticity.